Not many places make getting around as easy as South Korea does.

 Taxis in Korea are convenient and cheap, with daytime fares starting around ₩3500.
 Many cabbies understand basic English, but if you’re nervous about getting your point across, look for a cab designated as an International Taxi, whose drivers can speak one or more foreign languages, or book a cab on the International Taxi website.

-You’ll find taxis lined up outside train and bus stations and cruising main streets.
-Available taxis will have their roof light lit up and a sign on the windshield saying “빈차" (empty car).
+You'll find taxis lined up outside train and bus stations and cruising main streets.
+Available taxis will have their roof light on and a sign on the windshield saying "빈차" (empty car).
 A bit confusingly, the sign is red, while the sign indicating the car has been reserved is green.
-It’s also possible to call to reserve a taxi.
-Most services are in Korean only, but you can call Korea’s Travel Helpline (1330), and someone will provide interpretation services.
-You can pay for your ride with cash, credit card or often a transportation card.
-Drivers don’t expect a tip, but rounding up to the nearest ₩500 or ₩1000 is appreciated.
+It's also possible to call to reserve a taxi.
+Most services are in Korean only, but you can call Korea's Travel Helpline (1330), and someone will provide interpretation services.
+You can pay for your ride with cash, a credit card or often a transportation card.
+Drivers don't expect a tip, but rounding up to the nearest ₩500 or ₩1000 is appreciated.

-Ride-sharing services in Korea function a bit differently than you might be used to, in that they’re basically just a way to call a cab.
+Ride-sharing services in Korea function a bit differently than you might be used to, in that they're just a way to call a cab.
 Uber can be used to call either a regular taxi or a taxi operated by Uber in conjunction with its South Korean partner company.
 The most popular ride-hailing app in Korea is Kakao T, which is also used to call a regular taxi.

 For urban exploration, hop on the subway